 What could be easier than that?

 We're Mike and Mary Dougherty and we created Anchorage Memories.
 Mary was born in the old Providence Hospital and raised in Anchorage.

-Mary and her family grew up in and around downtown Anchorage, while Mike's family lived in Anchorage, Wasilla, and in Cordova in Prince William Sound where Mike was a commercial fisherman when he was just 16.
+Mary and her family grew up in and around downtown Anchorage, while Mike's family lived in Anchorage, Wasilla, and in Cordova on Prince William Sound where Mike was a commercial fisherman when he was just 16.

 Together, Mike and Mary have shared a lifetime of incredible Alaska memories.